MEET OUR TEAM

 Programs

 Lisa Kozakewich (she/her) is a Red Seal carpenter residing on the unceded traditional territory of the Taku River Tlingit First Nation, in Atlin, BC.
 Born and raised on Treaty 6 territory in Edmonton, she moved to Whitehorse in 2007 and, after working a series of jobs in the service industry and despite not having had any prior exposure to the trades, decided to give carpentry a try.
-After taking the Carpentry Pre-Apprenticeship program at (then) Yukon College in 2013, she discovered the joys of working with her hands and the
+After taking the Carpentry Pre-Apprenticeship program at (then) Yukon College in 2013, she discovered the joys of working with her hands and the satisfaction that comes from being able to see the direct results of hard work.
+Upon completion of her apprenticeship in 2018 Lisa moved to Atlin and has been a self-employed contractor ever since, enjoying the challenges of working in a tiny, remote town and using her skills to help members of her community.

-When not working, Lisa enjoys spending time outdoors with her husband and two dogs, gardening and
+When not working, Lisa enjoys spending time outdoors with her husband and two dogs, gardening and paddling in summer and cross-country skiing in winter.

 -